 I wish I could tell you that all

-health care is altruistic; it's not.
+health care is altruistic; it is not.
 In a significant number of

-professionals' minds it's all about money.
-If you're uneasy about what's being sold to you, get another opinion before making a final decision.
+professionals' minds it is all about the money.
+If you are uneasy about what is being sold to you, get another opinion before making a final decision.

-Mr B, a thirty five year old sportsman made that decision to choose chiropractic over orthopaedic surgery.
-Whilst playing hockey he twisted his knee, heard a loud crack and fell writhing in pain to the ground; acute knee trauma.
+Mr B, a thirty-five year old sportsman made that decision to choose chiropractic over orthopaedic surgery.
+Whilst playing hockey he twisted his leg, heard a loud crack and fell writhing in pain to the ground; acute knee trauma.

 The two cruciate ligaments are arranged in the form of a cross.
-There are two of them.
 They stabilise the knee joint.

 They limit movement of the lower leg in the anterior to posterior plane; forwards and backwards.
 Acute knee trauma can affect either of them.

-Unable to walk except on crutches, he consulted another health professional who declared he had a ruptured cruciate ligament and should go immediately to a surgeon for reconstructive surgery.
+Unable to walk except on crutches, he consulted another health professional who declared he had a ruptured cruciate ligament and should go immediately to an orthopaedist for reconstructive surgery.

-Collateral ligaments together with the cruciates are the great supporting structures of the knee; once severely torn in acute knee trauma the whole joint is weakened.
+Collateral ligaments together with the cruciates are the great supporting structures; once severely torn in acute knee trauma the whole joint is weakened.

-However, orthopaedic testing pointed to a strained lateral collateral ligament, but fortunately not ruptured.
+However orthopaedic testing pointed to a sprained lateral collateral ligament, but fortunately not ruptured.
 They limit sideways, in and out, movement of the lower leg.